 But what gives dropshipping this advantage over a traditional model?

-You’re not beholden to any one supplier, so you have the flexibility to adapt, change, and introduce new products into your assortment without incurring significant costs or overly relying on your ability to source and manufacture products.
+You’re not beholden to any one supplier, so you have the flexibility to adapt, change, and introduce the best dropshipping products into your assortment without incurring significant costs or overly relying on your ability to source and manufacture products.
 By proactively managing your inventory and product assortment, you can provide a one-stop shop for customers to purchase and complete their holiday shopping.

 You also don’t need to worry about filling dwindling warehouse space with merchandise you won’t sell for another year.
 Working with your suppliers means you can tap into their data to analyze trends and, soon after, start to sell trending dropshipping products without the risk of holding inventory or making a poor product choice.